 Michael Heimbinder is a community organizer, educator, and information designer.
-Since launching HabitatMap.org in 2006 he has worked with dozens of community based organizations and schools to create planning and advocacy maps that publicize the issues they care about most.
-In addition to running HabitatMap, Michael is Chair of the Newtown Creek Alliance, where he has made community knowledge sharing the keystone of the organization’s successful efforts to clean up the Creek and improve quality of life in the surrounding neighborhoods.
-He is also a member of the New York State Environmental Justice Interagency Task Force Mapping Work Group and an advisor to the Organization of Waterfront Neighborhoods where he consults on solid waste management issues in New York City.
+Since launching HabitatMap in 2006, he has worked with dozens of community based organizations and schools to create planning and advocacy maps that publicize the issues they care about most.
+In addition to running HabitatMap, Michael serves on the Board of the Newtown Creek Alliance, where he has made community knowledge sharing the keystone of the organization’s successful efforts to clean up the Creek and improve quality of life in the surrounding neighborhoods.
+He is also a an advisor to the Organization of Waterfront Neighborhoods where he consults on solid waste management issues in New York City.
 Michael is a graduate of Colorado College and received his M.A. in International Affairs from the New School for Social Research.

 Eileen DeRavin, Board Member